pombredanne/REBIN/README.md

 Start REBIN

     $ nodemon app.js

+REBIN is now running:

-    * Project is now running on http://localhost:3000/
+* Open your broswer to: http://localhost:3000/

 You should see: (The fields will be blank) Enter the credendtials you defined when running setup.js